 Best, 22-24 New Market Street, Leeds, West Yorkshire, LS1 6DG.

-Hidden Wardrobe is a chic women’s fashion boutique.
+Hidden Wardrobe is a chic women’s fashion boutique in the Corn Exchange.
 They work closely with local female designers to seek out stunning pieces with plenty of personality.
-There’s bedazzled heels and quirky printed scarves alongside tartan-print dresses, handbags, gloves and shoes to match.
+There’s bedazzled heels and printed scarves alongside tartan-print dresses, handbags, gloves and shoes to match – it’s all here.
 Pop over to their sister store Little Pink Jewellery House to complete your outfit with jewel-studded bangles and brooches.

 Hidden Wardrobe, Leeds Corn Exchange, Call Lane, Leeds, West Yorkshire, LS1 7BR.

 Ace Jewellery is a small independent jewellery shop that specialises in wedding and engagement rings.
 You’ll have to climb a winding staircase to find it, but it’s well worth seeking out for the personal service you’ll get inside.
-Their expert jewellers know how important engagement rings are, so they’ll talk you through all the different settings, cuts and grades, so whether you want a marquise or a princess cut, you can have it made just the way you want it.
+Their expert jewellers know how important engagement rings are – they’ll talk you through all the different settings, cuts and grades, so whether you want a marquise or princess cut, you can have it made just the way you want it.